MinchinWeb/minchin.ca/content/pages/40about.md

 The modified colour scheme was inspired by [Solarized](http://ethanschoonover.com/solarized).

-Font are provided by Google Fonts:
+Font are provided by Google Fonts (although they are now locally hosted by the website theme):
 *[Expletus Sans](https://www.google.com/fonts/specimen/Expletus+Sans)* is used for headlines and *[Cabin](https://www.google.com/fonts/specimen/Cabin)* for body text.

-All content is copyright &copy; 2006-2017 Wm.
+All content is copyright &copy; 2006-2020 Wm.
 Minchin.